-6. You will attract the right people and resources into your life.
+6. You will attract the right people and resources in your life.

-As weird as it sounds, rejecting opportunities actually help you to attract the right people and resources into your life.
-When you have more time and energy for people and opportunities that matters, people who needs your help would naturally come to you.
+As weird as it sounds, rejecting opportunities actually helps you to attract the right people and resources into your life.
+When you have more time and energy for people and opportunities that matter, people who need your help would naturally come to you.

 You need to know what you want first, then the Universe can create what you desire.

-So I rejected my friend and stopped teaching chinese too.
-I’m also slowly phrasing out POA, so that I could focus on teaching maths.
+So I rejected my friend and stopped teaching Chinese too.
+I’m also slowly phasing out POA so that I could focus on teaching maths.
 And in the end, it paid off.
-I had a couple of new maths assignment coming my way right after.
+I had a couple of new maths assignments coming my way right after.